SV-ROS/kinect/README.md

 ### Microsoft Benchmark Communications

-The MSBMIOSvs node uses a couple of parameters to configure to IP address and port host_IP   - the ip address of the windows PC running the Microsoft app. (must be in XXX.XXX.XXX.XXX format, host name not supported) port      - the port to talk to the MS app on, default = 7576
+The MSBMIOSvs node uses a couple of parameters to configure to IP address and port
+ - host_IP   - the ip address of the windows PC running the Microsoft app. (must be in XXX.XXX.XXX.XXX format, host name not supported)
+ - port      - the port to talk to the MS app on, default = 7576

 When the MS App is running it expects to see the Fiducial near the center of its camera view when the robot is at a waypoint.
 It will time out with an error if it cant find the image in a short time.

 Simulating Microsoft App

-if you enter "sim" for the host_IP instead of a valid IP address the node will simulate the Microsoft app and just alway return an "OK" status
+If you enter "sim" for the host_IP instead of a valid IP address the node will simulate the Microsoft app and just alway return an "OK" status

 ### Data Files